 Depending on when your home was built, it may not have included the safety requirements we have today.
-Lead pipes were banned in 1986 for new home construction, but that legislation didn’t require homes built before that time to replace the old pipes.
+In Georgia, lead pipes were banned in 1986 for new home construction, but that legislation didn’t require homes built before that time to replace the old pipes.
 If your home was built before then, there’s a chance your old pipes may contain lead.

 Even for homes built after that time, older pipes still decay and reduce your water quality.
 A professional plumbing inspection is the best way to make sure your pipes are safe and up to code.